 There is particular uncertainty about the prospects for growth in the U.S. economy.
 A number of factors influence the potential uncertainty, including, but not limited to, weakness in the employment market, government debt levels, prospective Federal Reserve policy shifts, the withdrawal of government interventions into the financial markets, changing U.S. consumer spending patterns, and changing expectations for inflation and deflation.
 Income growth and unemployment levels affect borrowers' ability to repay mortgage loans, and there is risk that economic activity could be weaker than anticipated following the recent serious recession.
 See "- Governance and Regulation" below when considering the impact of regulation on Noteholders.
-Although the U.S. economy, by most measurements, has emerged from the recent recession may ensue.
+Although the U.S. economy, by most measurements, has emerged from the recent recession, the recovery could be fragile and unsustainable, in which circumstances another, possibly more severe, recession may ensue.
 Continued concerns about the economic conditions in the United States and Europe, including downgrades of the long-term debt ratings of Eurozone nations and the United States, generally have contributed to increased market volatility and diminished growth expectations for the U.S. economy.